 When we use the term “the arts and aesthetic experiences,” we acknowledge the full spectrum of sensory, perceptual, or expressive experiences, including Visual Arts, Literary Arts, Performing Arts, Music, Dance & Movement, Media Arts, Traditional Handcrafts, Architecture & Design, Natural Environments, and Cultural Experiences.

 What is the definition of neuroarts?

-Neuroarts is a complementary term developed as part of The NeuroArts Blueprint, a groundbreaking initiative led by the IAM Lab and the Aspen Institute’s Health, Medicine and Society Program.
-Neuroarts is a simpler, more direct way to discuss with diverse audiences how aesthetic experiences and the arts measurably change the brain and body.
+Neuroarts is a complementary term developed as part of The NeuroArts Blueprint, a groundbreaking initiative led by IAM Lab and the Aspen Institute’s Health, Medicine and Society Program.
+Neuroarts is a simpler, more direct way to discuss with diverse audiences how the arts and aesthetic experiences measurably change the brain and body.

 How has the field of neuroaesthetics evolved?

 The first studies using fMRI to identify neural responses to art were published in the early 2000s, and they shifted assessments from observational data to biological information.
 Since that time, advances in brain imaging and non-invasive biomarkers have been rapidly accelerating.
 From sensory, motor, and reward systems to cognition and neuroplasticity, we now know more than ever about the brain’s responses to the arts and aesthetic experiences.

 Research shows the arts and our environment have the power to shape our biology.
 Yet, we are only beginning to understand the full potential of the arts and aesthetic experiences to improve our health, wellbeing, learning.
 The field of neuroaesthetics is expanding and beginning to translate our empirical understanding of the arts influence over the brain into interventions that address real-world issues.
 IAM Lab brings together an interdisciplinary group of researchers, practitioners and funders to advance that knowledge, and figure out how to best apply it.